anthonyjmartinez/staart/README.md

 behavior is not identical to the Linux environment for reasons unknown to the developer.
 Contributions are welcome if someone wishes to fix this.

+### MSRV

+This crate makes use of format strings stabilized in Rust 1.58, as such this is the Minimum Supported Rust Version.

 ### License

 Licensed under either of